jkawamoto/roadie-gcp/README.md

 $ docker run -i jkawamoto/roadie-gcp < conf.yml
 ```
 starts Roadie-GCP with the instruction.
-You also specify an instruction file insted of STDIN by
+You also specify an instruction file instead of STDIN by
 ```
 $ docker run -i jkawamoto/roadie-gcp -c /path/to/conf.yml
 ```